TG-KRISH/Chess-Engine/README.md

 A chess engine created from scratch in Python

 ## Overview
 Goldlion uses a bitboard approach to represent the state of the chess board and to generate possible moves.
 Search is performed using the negamax algorithm with a simple heuristic.
-The name is a play on "Stockfish", a well known chess engine (and "snake", cause, you know, Python).
+The name is a play on "Stockfish", a well known chess engine (and "Goldlion", cause, you know, Python).

 Check out a sample game I (white) played against Goldlion (black):